matteoalessiocarrara/k5-dmenu-desktop/README.md

-It searches for installed applications (which follow the [freedesktop.org standard](https://standards.freedesktop.org/desktop-entry-spec/latest/)), sends their names on stdin to an executable (usually dmenu), and reads the user's choice from its stdout.
+It searches for installed applications (which follow the [freedesktop.org standard](https://standards.freedesktop.org/desktop-entry-spec/latest/)), sends their names on stdin to an executable (usually [dmenu](http://tools.suckless.org/dmenu/)), and reads the user's choice from its stdout.

-It should work on all systems with a C99 compiler and an environment conforming to POSIX/freedesktop standards.
-[Dmenu](http://tools.suckless.org/dmenu/) or an equivalent program is also required.
+It should work on all systems with a C99 compiler and a POSIX/freedesktop conforming environment.
+Dmenu or an equivalent program is also required.

 Specifically, I thought it as an alternative to the painfully slow menu of [i3wm](https://i3wm.org/) (which is written in perl), and the faster